How to get started in B2B e-commerce

 So, you’re running a successful B2B business and are thinking about selling your products through a web shop.
 But while examining the possibilities of online commerce, you realize you need to link your invoicing system, payment providers, order management, usability, customer loyalty programs and much more.
 So: where do you begin?
 In this blog post, we give some concrete steps on how to get started in B2B e-commerce.

 The 6 steps to set up B2B e-commerce

 An e-commerce platform can bring important advantages to you and your customers.
+You can read more about those advantages in our whitepaper!
 But how do you actually get started implementing an e-commerce channel?

 According to us, there are 6 critical steps in bootstrapping your B2B e-commerce journey.

 - Build the business case

 Let’s zoom in on these steps one by one!

 To get started with B2B e-commerce, your company should have a clear digital vision around it.
 Now, your company probably already has some kind of corporate vision or tagline.
 A B2B paint shop could have a tagline like “We color your world!”.
 This is not what we mean by “digital vision”.
 The digital vision of the B2B paint shop could be “We want to be the best online wholesaler in painting products in the EMEA region”.
 That is a clear digital vision.

 A vision is important because it sets a mindset and a clear focus.
 It energizes your co-workers to jump on the same train.
 Since your B2B company will go through a significant change, you’ll want to keep everyone involved and enthusiastic during this process.

 However, a digital vision means nothing without clear goals to support it.
 It goes without saying that these goals should be set according to the S.M.A.R.T. principle (specific, measurable, assignable, realistic and time-related).
 A goal according to this principle could be “30% of our total revenue must come from our online channel by the end of 2021”.